dinocelotti/Smart-Tickets/README.md

 Any transaction between two or more “official” parties (i.e. not including scalpers) that is based on the volume or value of tickets sold for an event can benefit from the MembranLive platform by having better and faster data, and by knowing they are minimizing potential losses to rent-seekers and fraudsters.
 However, we are initially targeting the aforementioned three key stakeholders, as they will likely be the most interested in analytics, security, and secondary market protection that the MembranLive platform affords.

-Later, we plan to develop analytical solutions integrated to the transaction ledger, which will increase efficiency with regards to accounting, transaction data and analytics, and venue or collection society reporting.
+Later, we plan to develop analytics solutions integrated to the transaction ledger, which will increase efficiency with regards to accounting, transaction data and analytics, and venue or collection society reporting.
 Fans will benefit from fraud protection and convenient ticket authentication, and will also be able to effortlessly transfer their ticket to another user or reissue their ticket to the primary market.
 Transacting parties will also be able to see a transaction almost immediately, and can trust in their purchase or sale, as it is impossible for double-spend or other fraudulent transactions to take place between two parties on the network.

 MembranLive provides a platform to consolidate ticket transactions to a single shared distributed ledger.
 Dashboards for creators and sellers allow for the creation, tracking, and distribution of tickets.
 Similarly, performers, venues, and other stakeholders interface with the platform in order to have reports, statements, and other analytics at their fingertips.